 While that is technically true, when most people ask about becoming a day trader, they are referring to using it as an ongoing strategy to make gains and potentially even generate a full-time income from the practice.

 Becoming a full-time day trader requires a high level of education, experience, focus and mental strength.
 It can be difficult to generate consistent returns over the long term with this strategy, and it comes with a high amount of risk.
-That is not not to say it is not possible, but it is difficult.
+That is not to say it is not possible, but it is difficult.

 To day trade properly, there are several different steps a would-be Wolf of Wall Street needs to take.